metaplex-foundation/developer-hub/src/pages/guides/general/how-to-diagnose-solana-transaction-errors.md

 ### Incorrect Owner

-This error normally means that an account passed in isn't owned by the expected program and therefor will fail.
+This error normally means that an account passed into the account list isn't owned by the expected program and therefor will fail.
 For example a Token Metadata Account is expected to be owned by the Token Metadata Program, and if the account in that particular position in the transactions account list doesn't meet that criteria then the transaction will fail.

+These types of errors often occur when a PDA is perhaps generated with the wrong seeds or an account hasn't been initialized/created yet.

 ### Assert Error